euler-xyz/median-oracle/README.md

 ### Quantisation

 Uniswap3 has a clever innovation that involves encoding prices into "ticks".
 These are essentially logarithms of the prices scaled and truncated in such a way that they can be efficiently stored.
 In Uniswap3's scheme, any tick can be represented by a number between -887272 and 887272 inclusive.
 This is 20.759 bits of information so it can be stored in an `int24` data-type which occupies only 3 bytes.
-Since there are many more possible prices than there are ticks, by the pigeonhole principle multiple prices can map to the same tick, and converting a price into a tick loses information.
+Since there are many more possible prices than there are ticks, multiple prices map to the same tick, and therefore converting a price into a tick loses information.

 This operation -- lossily compressing a large input domain down to a smaller output range -- is called quantisation.
 Our oracle design builds upon Uniswap3's tick specification (because we hope that in the future it could be adapted to work with...
 Uniswap4?), but adds another level of quantisation.